-Astrill also provides own proprietary protocols — StealthVPN and OpenWeb.
-OpenWeb is built on TCP, and encrypted using 256-but AES, making it near impossible to be picked up by any form of deep packet inspection.
+Astrill also provides its own proprietary protocols — StealthVPN and OpenWeb.
+OpenWeb is built on TCP, and encrypted using 256-bit AES, making it near impossible to be picked up by any form of deep packet inspection.
 OpenWeb is also a connectionless protocol; allowing for fast and seamless server switching.

 Astrill VPN’s websites claim not to keep any data logs, meaning they couldn’t even reveal information on users even if they wanted.

 The only information the app keeps track of is the number of actives sessions in order to enforce its policy in the maximum number of simultaneous connections.
 These data is cleared as soon as your VPN connection is ended, ensuring there are breadcrumbs left on your sessions.

 One thing we didn’t like was the fact that the user has to enter his phone number for verification during the registration process.

 ☑ DNS leak test and virus check passed

 Fortunately, no leaks were found.
 It seems Astrill VPN does work as promised.

 Virustotal found no backdoors from the original setup file as well.